Hi, my name is Robert, and I am a Unity programmer. I am yet to get my first professional job in the industry, but would like to start soon.

 libraries as closely as possible.
 In places, the Unity documentation was lacking in precise definitions and choices as per conventions.
 In those cases I had to

 conduct my own meticulous and finely detailed investigations.
-As you can imagine, I became super familiar and learnt a lot about those classes.
+As you can imagine, I learned a lot about those classes.
 For example, did you know that

 in some cases for Unity Quaternions, a==a